Consistent and Scalable Composite Likelihood Estimation of Probit Models with Crossed Random Effects: The All-Row-Column Method

-Computation of the row-wise likelihood requires one to approximate $R$ univariate integrals of a standard hierarchical probit model.
-Since $R$ is large in the applications that motivate this work, then accurate approximation of the one-dimensional integrals is crucial.
-Otherwise, the accumulation of approximation errors could induce serious biases in the estimation of $\tau^2_A$.
-Our intensive numerical studies indicated that accurate approximation of the integrals is obtained by the well-established adaptive Gaussian quadrature (\cite{liu1994note}) with a suitable choice of the number of quadrature nodes.
-Following \citet{jin2020note} and \citet{stringer2022fitting}, we set the number of quadrature nodes equal to $k(R) = \lceil (3/2) \log_2(R) - 2 \rceil,$ a number rather larger than is typically considered in the GLMM literature.
-For example, in the Stitch Fix application discussed in Section \ref{sect:application}, we have $R=741,221$ and therefore we have used $k=28$ quadrature nodes.
+Computation of the row- and column-wise likelihoods require one to approximate up to $R$ and $C$ univariate integrals of a standard hierarchical probit model.
+Since $R$ and $C$ are large in the applications that motivate this work, then accurate approximation of the one-dimensional integrals is crucial.
+Otherwise, the accumulation of approximation errors could induce serious biases in the estimation of $\tau^2_A$ and $\tau^2_B$.
+Our intensive numerical studies indicated that accurate approximation of the integrals is obtained by the well-established adaptive Gauss-Hermite quadrature \citep[\emph{e.g.},][]{liu1994note} with a suitable choice of the number of quadrature nodes.